amplication/docs/docs/custom-code/prisma-custom-attributes.md

 Every action that you take in Amplication's UI related to database changes is mapped back to the code that Amplication creates for your project.

-For example, let's say you create a new service and choose MySQL as your database of choice.
+For example, let's say you create a new service, choose MySQL as your database of choice, and also [add authentication](/authentication/).

 Amplication will generate the following Prisma schema:

 ```